SrijanBadhya/Debsoc/Running the PES Debsoc.md

  srijan, definitely talk about making sure that one set of people preps while the other debates.
 If a fellow senior adj will take 10 more minutes to show up, make sure that you get a party started with prep so that the delay of this adj is handled smoothly with no inconvenience to the recruits.

+talk about how easy it is to get caught up in the debate once you've taken attendance at the start.
+Extra focus is needed to remember to take attendance everytime a person comes in, so have a book open or something so that this helps remind you.

+Also talk about that random dude from Ahmedabad lmaooo.

 From the stuff I forwarded to Anirudh: